-MP and Minister
+MP and Britain’s first Sikh Minister

 In 2005 he was returned with an increased majority of 4,240 to Parliament and subsequently was asked to join the government.
 He served as a whip with responsibility for the Department of Trade and Industry (from May 2005 to May 2006), as an education minister (May 2006 to June 2007) and as a Communities Minister with responsibility for Community Cohesion and for the Fire and Rescue Service (June 2007 to September 2008) in Gordon Brown’s government.

 Running for Speaker

 In 2009 he fought a high profile and radical campaign to be Speaker of the House of Commons, winning plaudits for his hustings speech from all three party leaders (video of speech – above).

 He wrote his memoires in 2015 and held the launch party at Speaker’s House amongst friends, family and close colleagues.